 Another dog-friendly Edinburgh haunt is the Stockbridge Tap.
 The friendly humans who work here will make a big fuss of your dog, while you ponder over its great ale selection.
 Canines are catered to very nicely here—they have a special space of their own, plus a bowl of water, and some complimentary doggy treats.
 The menu is small but home cooked and if you’re lucky you can wangle a seat by the window, where your dog will love looking out over Stockbridge.
 Sunday is their “dug heavy day” where there can often be more than 10 different dogs in the pub, perfect for making new furry friends.

 Edinburgh’s a very dog-friendly city but if you fancy going for a drink and your dog would prefer to stay at home, don’t worry!
-On Rover.com you’ll find plenty of local sitters who provide dog boarding in Edinburgh.
+On Rover.com you’ll find plenty of local sitters who provide dog sitting services in Edinburgh.
 They’ll be happy to spend some quality time with your little buddy while you enjoy a well-deserved night out.